draptik/draptik.github.com/source/_posts/2015-07-10-remotly-measuring-temperatures-with-a-raspberry-pi-using-radio-frequency-modules-from-ciseco-part-1-hardware.markdown

 ## Parts & Costs

-- 1x 3.90 GBP Slice of Pi http://shop.ciseco.co.uk/slice-of-pi-add-on-for-raspberry-pi/
+- 1x &pound;3.90 Slice of Pi http://shop.ciseco.co.uk/slice-of-pi-add-on-for-raspberry-pi/
-- 2x 8.50 GBP Sensor THERMISTOR http://shop.ciseco.co.uk/temperature-xrf-development-sensor-thermistor/
+- 2x &pound;8.50 Sensor THERMISTOR http://shop.ciseco.co.uk/temperature-xrf-development-sensor-thermistor/
-- 3x 11.88 BGP XRF wireless RF radio UART serial data module http://shop.ciseco.co.uk/xrf-wireless-rf-radio-uart-serial-data-module-xbee-shaped/
+- 3x &pound;11.88 XRF wireless RF radio UART serial data module http://shop.ciseco.co.uk/xrf-wireless-rf-radio-uart-serial-data-module-xbee-shaped/

-Total: 56.54 GBP
+Total: &pound;56.54

-If you only want a single sensor (1 Slice of Pi, 1 Sensor, 2 XRF modules): 36.16 GBP
+If you only want a single sensor (1 Slice of Pi, 1 Sensor, 2 XRF modules): &pound;36.16

+## Setup overview

+{%img /images/posts/rpi_temperatures/overview.png %}

+- On the left is the Raspberry Pi with an XRF module mounted to the Slice of Pi.
+  * The Slice of Pi acts as a breakout board.
+  * The XRF module will receive data.
+  * The Raspberry Pi will be continously monitoring input and storing the information locally to an SQLite3 database.
+See [part 2]((/blog/2015/07/10/remotly-measuring-temperatures-with-a-raspberry-pi-using-radio-frequency-modules-from-ciseco-part-2-software/) for details.
+- On the right are two sensors with XRF modules.
+  * These modules will send temperature data once per hour to the Raspberry Pi.
+  * These modules run on battery power.
+  * You can have as many of these sensors as you want.

+Each XRF module requires a unique id ('XRF ID' in the image above).

 ## Hardware: Fitting the pieces & soldering